torchtraining.callbacks¶

 step ** tt.Select(loss=0) ** tt.callbacks.TerminateOnNan()

-Users can also use specific callbacks
+Users can also use specific callbacks which integrate with third party tools,

 namely: